 Dr Sheri Gerson

-- Research Associate (School of Interdisciplinary Studies)
+- Research Associate (Affiliate) (School of Interdisciplinary Studies)

 Sheri Mila Gerson joined the University of Glasgow End of Life Studies Group in 2018 as a Research Associate to work on the Wellcome Trust Global Interventions at End of Life project.
 She holds a PhD from Lancaster University with a thesis focused on issues of suicide and assisted dying.
 Her research explored hospice professionals’ experiences with patients who died by suicide or hastened death in a US state that allows physician assisted dying.